LangGraph Memory Example

 A complete Notebook example of using Zep for LangGraph Memory may be found in the Zep Python SDK Repository.

-The following example demonstrates a LangGraph agent using Zep for memory.
-Facts from Zep’s memory graph are used to personalize agent responses based on information learned from prior conversations.
+The following example demonstrates building an agent using LangGraph.
+Zep is used to personalize agent responses based on information learned from prior conversations.

 The agent implements: